JavierN23/Graph1/README.md

     return 0;
     }
-Compare both search algorithms in the context of Big O notations.
+Compare both search algorithms in the context of Big O notations:

 Breadth Search Algorithm is good at short path.
 It isn't as through as the Depth-First Algorithm since that algorithm search each individual path that is excessable.
 In terms of Time complexity they are both good but the first algorithm has a fast time complexity since it is finding the shortest path with the cost of missing some compared to the Depth-First Algorithm that goes through each path.

 https://youtu.be/l2SNebbOAqk